 Laboratory injuries will often have a dramatic impact on an organization’s bottom line.
 Statistics from the National Safety Council suggest that a single injury costs organizations on average $32,000.
 That figure doesn’t even take into account property damage costs, such as the time and expense to repair buildings and replace equipment.

 Of course, protecting researchers and students from harm is not just good business practice — it’s also a moral imperative.
 Laboratory incidents have resulted in life-changing injuries and death, and that’s a cost organizations can’t afford to overlook.
+It's why they have EHS in the first place.

 Most lab “accidents” are preventable